 A standard 36 foot and up cruiser with good interior living accomodations normally meets this minimum measure.
 Many people think of this measurement as weight, which is practically impossible for pleasure boats.
 Very few of us have boats in this weight range (well, perhaps Bill Teron...).

-There are many advantages to actually registering a boat, not the least of which are clear title, and sequence of title, and option to borrow against the value of the boat as security (marine mortgage).
+There are some advantages to actually registering a boat, not the least of which are clear title, and sequence of title, and option to borrow against the value of the boat as security (marine mortgage).
 Most foreign ports will insist on vessel registration to ensure confirmation of ownership and nationality of captain and vessel.

-Julien (pjulien@caelis.ca), Caelis International
+Patrick Julien (pjulien@caelis.ca), Caelis International